Camping Info and FAQ

 Please make sure your area is clean and clear of trash.
 Use provided receptacles to deposit full trash bags.

 We (that's the event staff and volunteers) are responsible for cleaning restrooms and emptying full trash barrels during the event.
 Please keep the facilities clean and if you can help empty a trash barrel, please do so.
-Dumpsters are available near Lion's Building for disposal of trash bags, and garbage pails will be available throughout the grounds for your use.
+Dumpsters are available near Ag Hall for disposal of trash bags, and garbage pails will be available throughout the grounds for your use.
 If a restroom is in need of supplies, find someone in a green EVENT MOUNTIE shirt and we'll re-stock toilet paper, paper towels, etc.

 Please remember to CITO as you walk around the grounds.